vigneshvetrivel8/domain_availability_checker/README.md

 There are 3 versions v1.py, v2.py, v3.py.

+The above 3 python files use features such as multithreading, file i/0, retry mechanism, control flow, concurrency and other required features.

 # Files:
 Replace these lines in the beginning: api_key = "YOUR_API_KEY" and api_secret = "YOUR_API_SECRET", with
 your api key and secret key from godaddy in whichever python file you are looking to use.